bflores4/Cypress_Exercise1/README.md

 # Cypress_Exercise1
-This is an End to End Testing project done with Cypress.
+This is an End to End automation testing project done with the framework Cypress using POM to structure.